 - Your supplier’s sales contract and invoice.

-- The exchange rate at time of payment, or an estimate if you have not yet paid.
+- The exchange rate at the time of payment, or an estimate if you have not yet paid.

 - The breakdown of cost for transport from your supplier to the international carrier.